(Any) Fruit Cobbler

 Remove skillet the oven, pour melted butter into your batter, swiftly stir to combine and then pour batter into the hot skillet.
 Next pour your fruit into the center of the batter (resisting the urge to stir in the fruit) and place in the oven.

-Bake for about one hour, until the top is golden and a toothpick inserted comes out clean.
+Bake for about an hour until the top is golden .

 Served topped with whipped cream.